w3c/PWETF/TPACDiversityFundProposalComms.md

 | Blog post of result of the fund and sponsors for next year| September 15 |  PWE / W3C Comm team  |

 ## Generic comms/TPAC page
-W3C believe that more diversity means better representation, which leads to better and more inclusive design.
-We believe that more background, more use cases, more edge cases, lead to a better Web.
+60% of the world is online and we want and need to reflect the diversity of the whole world as more people continue to access, use and create the web.
+We believe that more diversity means better representation, which leads to better and more inclusive design.
+Indeed, more background, more use cases, more edge cases, lead to a better Web.
 More diversity also brings higher quality results.

+We aspire to be a model in supporting greater diversity in technology.
+We continue to have a long way to go but we have taken steps and are doing the background work so that we both attract more diverse participants and also encourage them to be welcome in our environment.

-The W3C TPAC Inclusion Fund and the new TPAC Fellows honorarium is now open for applications and we encourage you to apply if you feel you are from an underrepresented group and wouldn’t be able to attend or meaningfully contribute to TPAC without financial support.
+The W3C [TPAC Inclusion Fund's applications](https://www.w3.org/2002/09/wbs/1/InclusionFund2021/) are open between 29 June and 15 August.
+In September the new TPAC Fellows honorarium of US$ 500 will be awarded to a few to cover work towards W3C goals done outside of their habitual work.
+We encourage you to apply if you feel you are from an underrepresented group and wouldn’t be able to attend or meaningfully contribute to TPAC without financial support.

 If there are other types of help you think would be appropriate in your case, you can still apply and explain the reason in your application.

 The TPAC Inclusion Fund is sponsored by W3C, Adobe, Samsung Electronics, Coil, Charles Nevile, Microsoft, TetraLogical, Siteimprove, and an anonymous donor.
-If your organisation would like to become a sponsor, contact
+If your organization would like to become a sponsor, contact us via group-diversity@w3.org.

-Read more in the 2021 update on Diversity and Inclusion at W3C in our [CEO blog post](https://www.w3.org/blog/2021/06/diversity-and-inclusion-at-w3c-inclusion-fund-and-fellowships-for-tpac-2021/).
+Please, read more in the 2021 update on Diversity and Inclusion at W3C via our [CEO blog post](https://www.w3.org/blog/2021/06/diversity-and-inclusion-at-w3c-inclusion-fund-and-fellowships-for-tpac-2021/).

 ## Email to groups
 Initial email

-Hello,
+Dear Chairs,

-As you know TPAC is taking place on [date]
+As you know TPAC is taking place on 18-29 October and just today we have announced the Inclusion Fund and Fellowships for TPAC 2021 via our [CEO blog post](https://www.w3.org/blog/2021/06/diversity-and-inclusion-at-w3c-inclusion-fund-and-fellowships-for-tpac-2021/).
+Applications for the former opened today.
+The Fellowships application will open in September.

-We want to get as many people to TPAC as we can, which is why we’re hoping you could communicate the Inclusion Fund and the TPAC Fellows honorarium to your group.
+We want to get as many people to TPAC as we can, which is why we’re hoping you could communicate the Inclusion Fund and the TPAC Fellows honorarium to your group(s).

-We’d really appreciate if you could mention the available funds  at  your next meeting and encourage anyone who has questions to get in touch with the Positive Work Environment Community Group [email].
+We’d really appreciate if you could mention these at your next meetings and encourage anyone who has questions to get in touch with the Positive Work Environment Community Group via public-pwe@w3.org.

-Also, please tweet or share this information with anyone you know who might benefit from the fund.
+Also, please tweet or share this information with your teams, your friends that are concerned with TPAC participation, on your social networks, enterprise networks, at virtual meet-ups, etc. Also, consider encouraging someone directly if you think W3C could benefit from their attendance at TPAC.

 Thanks!